Ssmidge/Cacti4-Template/README.md

 # Cacti4-Template
-This template is licensed so no uing this code without permission
+This template is licensed so no using this code without permission